Founded & curated by

 We would like to acknowledge the Traditional Custodians of the land on which our website was created, the Boonwurrung and Wurundjeri people of the Kulin Nations.
 We acknowledge that this is stolen land and that sovereignty over this land was never ceded.
 We pay our deepest respects to their Elders past, present and emerging.

-Curated by Molly Stephenson and Iona Mackenzie, Quivering in Quarantine is an inclusive online exhibition that features work from artists and writers during the COVID-19 pandemic.
-This ongoing exhibition aims to showcase, celebrate and explore art within the context of a global pandemic.
+Curated by artists Molly Stephenson & Iona Mackenzie, 'Quivering in Quarantine' is an inclusive online exhibition specifically created to provide artists & writers a space to exhibit their work during COVID-19.
+This ongoing exhibition aims to showcase, celebrate and explore art within the context of the global pandemic.

-We began Quivering in Quarantine as a self funded initiative in March, 2020.
-We decided to collaborate on this project as our practices are strongly conceptually aligned and have been affected by the pandemic in similar ways.
-We have experienced an absence and deficiency of resources, education and studio spaces during this time.
-Subsequently, the community that supports and nourishes artists has been fractured.
-We feel that this ongoing online exhibition helps to re-activate not only our own practices, but those of other artists who are also feeling the weight of social isolation, studio shutdowns and gallery closures.
-This project helps to steer our practices in a direction that is conscious of and responsive to the current global climate.
+We began 'Quivering in Quarantine' in March, 2020, just as COVID-19 began to sink its teeth into Melbourne, Australia.
+Both locally and globally, art communities have experienced an absence and deficiency of resources, education and studio spaces during the pandemic.
+Subsequently, these communities have been fractured - leaving individual practitioners with little support and nourishment.
+We feel that this ongoing online gallery helps to re-activate not only our own practices, but those of other creatives who are also feeling the weight of social isolation, studio shutdowns and gallery closures.
+We aim for this project to help steer our practices in a direction that is conscious of and responsive to the current global climate.
 'Quivering in Quarantine' will continue for the duration of the pandemic.